ESMValGroup/ESMValTool_Tutorial/_episodes/10-diagnostics.md

 ## Introduction

-The diagnostic script is an important component of ESMValTool where the actual scientific analysis or performance metric is implemented.
+The diagnostic script is an important component of ESMValTool where the scientific analysis or performance metric is implemented.
 With ESMValTool, you can reuse an existing diagnostic, adapt and existing one for your needs or write your own new diagnostic.
 Diagnostics can be written in one or more open